Dependence and multivariate modelling #

 ## [1] 0.26

-copula (R informs us that The goodness-of-fit test based on White's information matrix equality is not implemented for the BB copulas.
+We cannot perform the test on the BB8 copula (R informs us that The goodness-of-fit test based on White's information matrix equality is not implemented for the BB copulas.), but also cannot reject the null on the Survival Clayton.

 BiCopGofTest(pobs(SUVAcom[, 1]), pobs(SUVAcom[, 2]), SUVAselect,